Leonerli2/leonerli2.github.io/_posts/2024-09-10-battery-retrofit-smartbins.markdown

 tags: [Industry Collaboration, ETH Zürich, Innovation, Exploration Lab]
 ---

-One of the projects I worked on during my semester at ETH was a battery retrofit solution for Bossard's SmartBin system - an intelligent inventory management solution for industrial fasteners.
+One of the projects I worked on was a battery retrofit solution for Bossard's SmartBin system, an intelligent inventory management solution for industrial fasteners.
 The existing battery solution was both expensive and environmentally problematic, affecting thousands of units deployed globally.

 ## The Battery Retrofit Project

 Working as part of the project team, we explored alternative battery technologies to find a more sustainable and cost-effective solution.
 The approach involved:

+- **Testing & Validation**: Conducting tests with many different technologies that may solve this problem
-- **Research & Analysis**: Evaluating different battery chemistries (Li-ion variants, LiFePO4) for performance, cost, and environmental impact
+- **Specific Research & Analysis**: Evaluating different battery chemistries (Li-ion variants, LiFePO4) for performance, cost, and environmental impact
 - **Stakeholder Interviews**: Understanding requirements from engineering and business perspectives
 - **Solution Development**: Designing and prototyping the retrofit solution with focus on backward compatibility
-- **Testing & Validation**: Conducting lifecycle tests under various operating conditions

 The final solution used lithium iron phosphate (LiFePO4) rechargeable batteries, achieving impressive results:
 - **50% reduction** in battery costs